vishvAsa/sanskrit/meta/articles/who-killed-sanskrit.md

 <details><summary>विस्तारः (द्रष्टुं नोद्यम्)</summary>

 Kancha Ilaiah Shepherd is a political theorist, social activist and author.
 His latest book is The Shudras—Vision For a New Path co-edited with Karthik Raja Karuppusamy.
-He is currently working on a book, The Shudra Rebellion—History From Field Memories.
+He is currently working on a book, The Shudra Rebellion— History From Field Memories.
 Views are personal.

 (Edited by Prashant)
 </details>